A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 How to use

-When using Lioresal (baclofen), it is important to follow the instructions provided by your healthcare provider or pharmacist.
 Here are some general guidelines on how to use Lioresal:

 4. Gradual dose adjustment: In some cases, the initial dose of Lioresal may be lower and gradually increased over time.
-This allows your healthcare provider to find the most effective dose while minimizing potential side effects.
-Follow the dose adjustment instructions given by your healthcare provider.

 6. Avoid alcohol and sedatives: Lioresal may enhance the sedative effects of alcohol or other central nervous system depressants.
-It is advisable to avoid or limit the consumption of alcohol and sedative medications while taking Lioresal to prevent excessive drowsiness or impairment.
+It is advisable to avoid or limit the consumption of alcohol and sedative medications while taking Baclofen to prevent excessive drowsiness or impairment.

 Dosage

 1. Starting Dose: The usual starting dose of Lioresal is 5 mg taken three times a day.
-Your healthcare provider may adjust this initial dose based on your condition and tolerance.

 3. Maintenance Dose: The maintenance dose of Lioresal varies depending on individual needs.
 It generally ranges from 40 mg to 80 mg per day, divided into multiple doses.